← Back to blogOther

 Ready to make a decision?
 Ask yourself these questions.

 Answering these will give you a clear path forward on whether to outsource marketing and how to approach it.
-If you are a startup founder looking for a clear path, you can start by getting a free GTM discovery report.
+If you're a startup founder looking for that clear path, get a free GTM discovery report to map out where outsourced help will drive the most impact.

 Final Thoughts